 No commercial releases on Sonobeat Records

 It's August 1975, and by now it's hot and humid in Cental Texas, where Sonobeat producer Bill Josey Sr. begins working with Nasty Habit.
 The band is formed by Stanley Gilbert, Gary Dry, and Jesse Sublett, classmates at Southwest Texas State University in San Marcos, Texas.
 San Marcos is about 70 miles south of Liberty Hill, the idyllic Hill Country setting where in 1973 Bill Sr. sets up Sonobeat's Blue Hole Sounds studios and where he records Nasty Habit's tracks.
-Bill Sr. plans to release a stereo 45 RPM single by the group – Does Your Mother Know (written by Stanley) backed with Listen (written by Stanley and Gary) – but the single is never released.
-The Sonobeat archives don't document the reason.
-Stanley recalls several songs, including a cover of Nils Lofgren's What About Me, also are recorded during the same sessions in August and September, but those tracks haven't been found in the Sonobeat archives.
-In 2014, we catch up with Gary at the Lavender Hill Express reunion performance at Gueros in south Austin and find that, indeed, Nasty Habit has recorded more than a handful of songs at Blue Hole Sounds during 1975.
+Bill Sr. plans to release a stereo 45 RPM single by the group – Does Your Mother Know (written by Stanley) backed with Listen (written by Stanley and Gary) – but the single is never released for reasons not documented in the Sonobeat archives.
+Stanley recalls that several other songs, including a couple of Nils Lofgren covers, also are recorded during the same sessions in August and September, but we haven't found those tracks in the Sonobeat archives.
+In 2014, we catch up with Gary at the Lavender Hill Express reunion performance at Gueros in South Austin and find that, indeed, Nasty Habit has recorded more than a handful of songs with Bill Sr. at Blue Hole Sounds during 1975.
 In fact, Gary hands us a limited edition CD the band releases in 2013 that contains four additional songs recorded at Blue Hole Sounds: bandmember Alan Lee Lisenheimer's Playin' The Easy Way and Texas Boogie and Lofgren's Beggars Day and What About Me.
-Oh, and the Nasty Habit recording with Sonobeat in 1975 is not the same as the present-day Nasty Habit based in central New York.
+Oh, and the Nasty Habit that records with Sonobeat in 1975 is not the same as the present-day Nasty Habit based in central New York.

 Jesse plays with Nasty Habit for only a short time, although he performs on the August sessions at Blue Hole Sounds.
 Craig Toungate joins the group as lead singer and records some of the vocal tracks in the September sessions.
 The sound bites we present here feature Gary's lead vocals and Stanley's harmonies.